 Have you thought about how to prepare your lawn for the coming winter?
 Did you know that fall is the best time to fertilize?
-One way to give your lawn a leg up in the spring is to fertilize before freezing temperatures and snow stress.
+One way to give your lawn a leg up in the spring is to fertilize before freezing temperatures and snow cause it stress.
 Many popular types of grass prepare for winter by absorbing nutrients and strengthening their root systems.
-Fertilizing in the fall gives them an extra dose of nut...Read More!
+Fertilizing in the fall gives them an extra do...Read More!

 Has the summer sun taken a toll on your grass?
 Are weeds overtaking your lawn?
 When fall arrives, your lawn is busy recuperating from the summer’s scorching sun.
 Fall is also prime time to prepare your grass to handle the coming winter.
 On the other hand, fall also means broadleaf weeds are likely to pop up.
 Luckily, all of this can be managed with proper fertilization and weed control.
 Why...Read More!